Home » Crafts » Easy Spray Paint Welcome Mat

 How to Make a Monogram Stencil

-I designed a “W” in my Silhouette program and used my Silhouette Portrait to cut it out of contact paper to use as a stencil.
+I designed a “W” in my Silhouette program and used my Silhouette Portrait to cut it from contact paper as a stencil.
+Monogram stencils like this are available at your local craft store or on Amazon.

 After weeding the monogram from the contact paper, I laid it on the small rug to decide where to place it.
 It fit perfectly in the center of the area I left.